LiamWilbraham/polyhts/README.md

 * `stk` : constructs linear co-polymer structures from these building blocks
 * `xtb` : optimises geometries, calculates properties

-Combining the above, `polyhts` can be used for ultra-fast, accurate screening of co-polymer compositions, both for property screening and for quick, exploratory calculations.
+Combining the above, `polyhts` can be used for high-speed, accurate screening of organic co-polymer compositions, both for property screening and quick, exploratory calculations.
 Currently supported properties are:

 * Ionisation potentials (IP)
 * Electron affinities (EA)